 i.
 Go to the Rutgers University Libraries homepage.

-ii.
-Click on the JOURNALS link to find the periodicals owned by the Rutgers Libraries.
+iii.
+Click on the JOURNALS link in the white bar at the top of the page to find the periodicals owned by the Rutgers Libraries.
 Type the title of the journal you are looking for in the box next to Search Journals; this title is often found in periodical indexes under "Source".

 iii.
 Look at the periodical record.
 (The online record for a given periodical title may be separate from the print record but is usually found within the non-microform record as electronic access.)